seanjkanderson/boltzmann-learning/README.md

 The following examples can be found in the `example/` folder:

 1. `RPS_vs_fixed.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses a fixed policy

 2. `RPS_vs_round_robin.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that cycles between actions in a deterministic fashion

 3. `RPS_vs_bad_rng.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses a randomized policy with a bad generator of random numbers

-- `RPS_self_play.ipynb`: learn optimal policy for the `Rock-Paper-Scissors`   game, against an opponent that uses the same learning algorithm
+4. `RPS_self_play.ipynb`: learn optimal policy for the `Rock-Paper-Scissors` game, against an opponent that uses the same learning algorithm

-- `PD_vs_Nash.ipynb`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses a Nash policy
+- `BS_vs_Nash.ipynb`: learn optimal policy for the `Battle of the sexes` game, against an opponent that uses a Nash policy

-- `PD_self_play.ipynb`: learn optimal policy for the `Prisoner's Dilemma` game, against an opponent that uses the same learning algorithm
+- `BS_self_play.ipynb`: learn optimal policy for the `Battle of the sexes` game, against an opponent that uses the same learning algorithm

 - `CCF_vs_fixed.ipynb`: learn optimal policy for a `Credit Card Fraude` game, against an opponent that uses a fixed policy